imoliamedia/Imolia-Desktop-Customization-Tool/CONTRIBUTING.md

 - Update the README.md if your feature adds new functionality that users should know about.
 - Ensure your code is compatible with the GPL v3 license.

+## Contributing Widgets

+We encourage the community to contribute new widgets to enrich the Imolia Desktop Customizer.
+To contribute a widget:

+1. Develop your widget following the guidelines in our Widget Development Guide.
+2. Ensure your widget follows the required directory structure and includes a README and screenshots.
+3. Add your widget to the `widgets` directory in your forked repository.
+4. Submit a pull request with your new widget.
+5. Our team will review your submission.
+If approved, your widget will be added to the main repository.

 ## Reporting Bugs

 - Use the issue tracker to report bugs.